History of the Boy Scouts of America: 1950s

 BSA membership rose dramatically between 1950 and 1960, from 2.8 million to 5.2 million.
 The 40th anniversary celebrated the theme of "Strengthen the Arm of Liberty."
 As part of the theme, the BSA distributed over 200 replicas of the Statue of Liberty.
 The 8 ft 4 in copper statues are known as the "Little Sisters of Liberty".

 The first pinewood derby was held in 1953, becoming an official part of the program in 1955.
 In 1954, the Webelos den program was started for 10-½ year olds and a Webelos den emblem was introduced, used on the Webelos den flag and replacing the den number on the uniform.
 In 1954, the National Council moved its offices from New York City to the southwest corner of U.S. Route 1 and U.S. Route 130 in North Brunswick, New Jersey.
 The Bobcat pin was approved for uniform wear in 1959.

-In 1956, Scouts and Scouters who participated in an approved international activity or event were allowed to wear the World Crest as a permanent award.
+In 1956, Scouts and Scouters who participated in an approved international activity or event were allowed to wear the World Crest (a white fleur-de-lis surrounded by a white cord with a square knot on a purple background) as a permanent award.
 Local councils were allowed to present the crest in 1957.
+Until then, it has been reserved to the BSA's International Service only.
+Until 1989, the requirements were: "Take part in an organized international activity or event with Scouts from another member nation of the World Association".
+After that date, all youth members and adults, both volunteer and professional would wear it as a "sign of world brotherhood and unity with other members of the international Scouting community."

 In 1959, the Boy Scout Handbook's dimensions increased to their present size and it was printed in full color for the first time.
 Cub Scouts and Boy Scouts lowered their age limits, and Exploring was extensively modified to include vocational exploration.

+That same year, the Explorer Program was renamed the Exploring Program.